 "Music has the ability to connect us physically, emotionally and spiritually; expressing that which cannot be put into words and that which cannot remain silent"

 Rani Allan Kia ora!
-My name is Rani Allan (MMusTher, hons) and I am a certified and registered Music Therapist (NZRMTh) based in the Greater Wellington Region.
+My name is Rani Allan (MMusTher, hons) and I am a certified and registered Music Therapist (NZRMTh) with NZChild Safety Certification to work with High and Complex Needs Children, based in the Greater Wellington Region.

 During my two year master's degree I gained experience through practicum and research.
 I worked in several difference settings to gain understanding and experience.
 This included a special needs unit within a school, a community house for adults with different intellectual needs and a hospital for adults living with dementia and other mental health issues.
 I specialised in my final year and researched and wrote a thesis based on Kitwood's model of needs and my experiences as a student music therapist in a psycho-geriatric unit and how music therapy has the ability to fill the needs of those living with dementia.

-Since graduating, I have started my own small music therapy practice 'Music for Life' which has become a growing practice focusing on personal and quality therapy for all ages and abilities.
+Since graduating in 2012, I have started my own small music therapy practice 'Music for Life' which has become a growing practice focusing on person-centred and quality therapy for all ages and abilities.
 I am passionate that music therapy is available to all individuals and groups no matter what funding is available.

 Hazel Barrett "Music has always been my passion which led me to study for a BA(Hons) in Music from the University of Leeds in the UK, focusing on community music and composition.
 After graduating in 2012 I worked as a piano tutor and community musician for various charities, including work with families with children with disabilities and leading an informal choir for people living with dementia.
 I became more interested in the therapeutic power of music and took the chance to return to New Zealand, where I was born, and study on the Master of Music Therapy course at Victoria University of Wellington.